darko-mesaros/workshop-serverless-with-cdk/README.md

 workstation or wherever you wish to write your code from.
 Let's now focus on setting you up to write your first bit of code.

+:point_up: **NOTE: This workshop uses TypeScript as it's lanugage of choice.
+But the same ideas can be applied to any other language supported** :point_up:

 ## Setting up your Development Environment

 ### AWS Account